Homelander: Comic book series

+The Boys (2006–2012)

-The Homelander is a patriotic superhero who leads the superhero team The Seven.
+Homelander is a supposedly patriotic superhero who leads the superhero team The Seven.
 He is the most powerful superhuman created by Vought-American.
-The company's cover story for the Homelander is that he is an alien who landed in the United States as an infant, much like Superman.
+The company's cover story for Homelander is that he is an alien who landed in the United States as an infant, much like Superman.
 In reality, he and the rest of the original roster of the Seven were grown in a secret laboratory, the progeny of genetic material taken from Stormfront, who was injected with Compound V while still a member of the Hitler Youth.
 Homelander spent most of his young life chained down with a hydrogen bomb strapped to him in case he tried to escape.
 His mother was a mentally disabled woman who died giving birth to him.
 Homelander remains under the financial thumb of V, as their money funds the Seven's hedonistic lifestyle.
-Homelander eventually tries to encourage the other superheroes to do what they want, but relents due to his fear of his boss "The Vought Guy"/"The Guy From Vought".
+Homelander eventually tries to encourage the other superheroes to do what they want, but relents due to his fear of his boss "The Vought Guy"/"The Guy from Vought".

-Until the events of the series' climax, Billy Butcher is tricked into thinking Homelander had raped his wife Becky, who then died giving birth to a superhuman baby Butcher had then killed.
+Until the events of the series' climax, Billy Butcher is tricked into thinking Homelander had raped his wife Becca, who then died giving birth to a superhuman baby Butcher had then killed.
 In Issue #40, the Boys receive a series of incriminating doctored photos seemingly showing Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
 In private, Homelander shows signs of suffering a mental breakdown, talking to his own reflection in a mirror, and having bouts of nausea.
 He eventually decides that he is damned anyway for the acts depicted in the photos, and decides to give in to any intrusive thoughts that cross his mind.